-- medication side effects (often seen with mild tranquilizers used to treat anxiety)
+- medication side effects, which often occur when taking mild tranquilizers to treat anxiety

 - heart attack